 *Note: Adjusted to 2004 dollars by the Insurance Information Institute.

 American Ingenuity's Concrete Dome Homes

 A dome shape has inherent strength that exceeds all other home designs as proven by Buckminster Fuller.
 Our reinforced concrete dome homes shell is virtually indestructible, able to withstand enormous wind and snow loads and capable of supporting four fee of earth berming.

-As home manufacturers American Ingenuity is confident of its housing kits and Ai offers a structural guarantee the dome will withstand hurricanes, earthquakes and tornadoes.
+As home manufacturers American Ingenuity is confident of its housing kits and Ai offers a structural guarantee the dome will withstand 225 mph winds and F4 tornadoes.
 To read about Ai's warranty, click on Guarantee.

 During the 2004 Hurricane system, Florida experienced four hurricanes.
 None of our concrete domes suffered any damage, even though some were in the direct path of Charley, Ivan, Frances and Jeanne.
 Below is a recap of that hurricane season and other Ai dome strength info.